 At Mayo Clinic, respected and accomplished physicians and surgeons from the areas of gastroenterology, endoscopy, surgery, radiology, and oncology work together to provide the best possible care.

-The world-class specialists at Mayo use the most advanced diagnostic and therapeutic tools to ensure the best outcomes for patients.
+Specialists at Mayo Clinic use the most advanced diagnostic and therapeutic tools to ensure the best outcomes for patients.
 Thousands of diagnostic and therapeutic gastrointestinal procedures are performed annually using state-of-the-art technology.
 Mayo Clinic has a staff of 80 gastroenterologists who serve as teachers and mentors.
 Their various backgrounds form a rich diversity of clinical expertise and research opportunities.